Water and Stormwater Management

 Water is an indispensible resource that has many uses, including recreation, transportation, hydroelectric power, agricultural, domestic, industrial, and commercial uses.
 Water supports all forms of life and affects our health and economic well-being.
 The average American uses 140 to 160 gallons of water per day.

-Water is a finite resource [PDF].
+Water is a finite resource.
 Although more than 75% of the earth's surface is made up of water, only 2.8% of the Earth's water is available for human consumption.
 The oceans contain the remaining 97.2%; however, the high salt content of seawater renders it unsuitable for most purposes, and desalinization is a costly, energy-intensive process.
-Most of the Earth's fresh water is frozen in polar ice caps, icebergs, and glaciers.
 We often take the amount of fresh water available on Earth for granted.
 As the world's population increases, water consumption increases.

 In many areas, water resources face an uncertain future.
 During times of drought, most individuals and larger consumers of water readily cut back on water use.
 However, because water is inexpensive, there are few incentives to conserve water during times of non-drought conditions.
 Water is essential to life, health, and economic development; depletion of water resources has profound social, public health, and economic impact.